shruthipoojaryy/Food-receipes/README.md

-unzip the file if u want to use
+unzip the folder if u want to use